railsuser2014/openobject-doc-book-en/source/technical_guide/document_extension.rst

 ::

   This is an extension module of document management system with
-      * Implementation of Versioning and lock system
+      * Implementation of Versioning and lock system

 Dependencies
 ------------